idiro/emr-redsqirl/README.md

 * [aws](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 * Permission to create alarms with cloud watch

-The configuration (the default is the conf folder):
+The configurations (by default in the conf folder):
 * `cluster.properties`: setup emails, default aws instances, default users and email address for every users
 * `s3.properties`: s3 paths for bootstrap and data.